hot-meal/javascript-best-practices/README.md

 **[⬆ top](#introduction)**

-### Functions should do one thing
+## Modularize - functions should do one thing only

-Possibly the most important rule in software engineering.
+This is a general programming good. practice.

-When functions do more than one thing, they become much harder to compose, test, and reason about.
+Using functions that do one job at a time makes it easy for other developers to understand and change your code without having to read through all the code to work out what code block performs what function.

-When you can isolate a function to just one action, it can be refactored easily and your code will read much cleaner.
+This also applies to creating utility functions for common tasks.

-If you take nothing else away from this guide other than this, you'll be ahead of many developers.
+If you find yourself repeating same thing in several different functions then it is time to create a generic helper function instead, and then reuse that function where it is needed.

 **Bad:**